Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

             Stress Testing - Pushes the system beyond its limits to see how it breaks or recovers.

             Endurance (Soak) Testing - Checks if the system can run smoothly for a long time (e.g., 24+ hrs).

+            Volume Testing - Tests how the system performs with a large amount of data (e.g., 1 million records).